 As a matter of fact, McDonald’s operating margin is ~37% when the average profit margin for a fast food restaurant (QSR) is around 6-9%.
-In short low-cost pricing strategy has worked exceptionally well for McDonald’s.
+In short, a low-cost pricing strategy has worked exceptionally well for McDonald’s.

 Bundle pricing strategy: When two or more products are combined and are sold as a single comprehensive package for a reduced price than the individual prices combined then it’s called a bundle pricing strategy.
-Although items are sold at a discount since more items are sold higher profitability is achieved.
+Although items are sold at a discount, as more items are sold and higher profitability is achieved.
 In this case, communicating the bundle offer is very important.

 Product configuration is more science than art.
 McDonald’s has learned this over time.
 It makes a bundle of different items on the menu so as to make its consumers buy more.
 A bundle price is kept much lower than individual prices so that people tend to buy bundles (in this context its meals) instead of just a single item.
 Since coke is a high-margin item, you will see coke in many meals.
 As a result of this pricing strategy, McDonald’s achieve higher revenue and higher profitability.

 Fun Fact 6 – Do you know that Quanesha Burks, a former part-time employee at McDonald’s, is now an Olympian?
 Yes, you read it right.
 McDonald’s has a book named Golden Opportunity, where it documents the remarkable careers of its former employees.